lppedd/idea-jenkins-pipeline/README.md

 ## Development status

 The plugin is under active development.
+[Open a discussion][1] for feature requests, and I'll consider them.

 ## Preview